pascaliske/infrastructure/README.md

 ## Update

-Keel automatically checks for updates of all deployments every night.
+Flux automatically checks for updates of all deployments.
 To manually update a deployment you can use the following commands:

 ```zsh